-PROJECT O.1.c: A re eview of methods to determine prey consumption rates, gastric evacuation and gic fishes: a precursor to experimental estimation for key predators in the EPO s among the environment, the ecosystem, and fisheries • our understanding of the EPO ecosystem uct trophodynamic studies for defining key assumptions in EPO ecosystem models y and Ecosystem Program Objectives A comprehensive review of the methods available to estimate prey consumption and gastric evacuation rates and daily ration in order to obtain reliable estimates of the consumption biomass ratio (Q/B) that can be used in ecosystem models for tropical tunas and tuna-like fishes.
-Recommendations as to which method(s) is most feasible, practical, costeffective, and reliable for estimating Q/B for key predatory species within the EPO ecosystem.
-Background Fisheries management strategies are increasingly considering impacts on the ecosystems that support target species, such as tunas.
-Tuna fisheries impact apex predators in marine ecosystems and have the potential to disrupt the structure and function of the ecosystem.
+PROJECT O.1.c: A review of methods to determine prey consumption rates, gastric evacuation and daily ration of pelagic fishes: a precursor to experimental estimation for key predators in the EPO THEME: Interactions among the environment, the ecosystem, and fisheries GOAL: O. Improve our understanding of the EPO ecosystem uct trophodynamic studies for defining key assumptions in EPO ecosystem models EXECUTION: Ecosystem Group Objectives Review available methods to estimate prey consumption and gastric evacuation rates and daily ration to reliably estimate the consumption biomass ratio (Q/B) for tropical tunas and tuna-like fishes in ecosystem models being developed for the EPO.
+Recommend a reliable method(s) that is feasible, practical and cost-effective for estimating Q/B for key predators in the EPO ecosystem.
+Background Fisheries management strategies are increasingly considering impacts on ecosystems supporting target tuna species.
+Tuna fisheries impact apex predators in marine ecosystems and have the potential to disrupt ecosystem structure and function.
 Ecosystem models, such as Ecopath with Ecosim, are being increasingly used to explore and forecast the potential effects of fishing and climate on marine ecosystems.
-A key parameter in many ecosystem models is the consumption/biomass ratio (Q/B).
-However, this highly influential parameter can be difficult to estimate experimentally, especially for large pelagic fishes caught by tuna fisheries.
-A review of methods to estimate Q/B is required to determine which methods are feasible for parameterizing ecosystem models into the future.
-Relevance for management The Antigua Convention requires the IATTC to consider the ecological impacts of tuna fisheries in the EPO.
-The staff has detailed plans to develop a spatially-explicit ecosystem model of the EPO in moving towards an ecosystem approach to fisheries management.
+A key parameter in such models is Q/B. However, this highly influential parameter can be difficult to estimate experimentally, especially for large pelagic fishes.
+A review of methods to estimate Q/B is required to determine which methods are feasible for parameterizing ecosystem models.
+Relevance for The Antigua Convention requires the IATTC to consider the ecological impacts of management tuna fisheries in the EPO.
+The SSP details the development of a spatially-explicit management ecosystem model of the EPO.
 Without reliable estimates of Q/B for key species in the EPO ecosystem, the ecosystem model will produce unreliable results that will be of little use for tactical or strategic fisheries management.
-Duration 12 months Work plan and status Jan-Mar: Collate all available literature on methodologies used to estimate prey consumption and Q/B in marine fishes, with an emphasis on predatory pelagic fishes.
+Duration 12 months Work plan and Jan-Mar: Collate available literature on methodologies used to estimate prey status consumption and Q/B in marine fishes, with an emphasis on predatory pelagic fishes.
 Mar-Apr: Write a comprehensive literature review of methods to estimate Q/B and make recommendations as to which method(s) may be useful for IATTC to use in future.
-May: Present the document at SAC-10 and at the 70th Tuna Conference Jun-Dec: Complete and submit the literature review to a peer-reviewed Evtornal scientific journal.
-External collaborators - Deliverables Information paper for SAC-10 Deliverables Publish the literature review in an international scientific journal.
+May: Present the review document at SAC-10 and at the 70 th Tuna Conference Jun-Dec: Prepare and revise the review document for a peer-reviewed scientific journal.
+External - collaborators Deliverables Information paper for SAC-10 Publish the literature review in an international scientific journal.